MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-storage_sanitize_method.md

 ### -field StorageSanitizeMethodDefault

 Perform the default sanitize operation.
+Currently, the default is to perform a Crypto Erase sanitize operation.

 ### -field StorageSanitizeMethodBlockErase